Clinical Practice Supports image

-This guide contains the mandatory education and other resources required for Regulated Health Care Providers and Unlicensed Health Care Providers to implement COVID-19 swab collection.
+Education and resources required for Regulated Health Care Providers and Unlicensed Health Care Providers to implement respiratory infection specimen collection.

 • Clinical leadership (e.g. HSM, team leads, etc.) are responsible to ensure documentation of mandatory education for all health care providers is complete prior to independent practice.

-• UHCPs can only collect specimens for COVID-19 testing from persons 4 years and older.
-They can collect specimens via swab or gargle.
+• UHCPs can only collect specimens for respiratory viruses from persons 4 years and older.

 • The type of swab collection that UHCPs are trained in depends on availability of those swabs at that site.
 They can be trained in both NP and throat/nares, or only NP, or only throat/nares.